 Welcome!

-North-West University: South Africa is delighted to offer current researchers, staff and students access to its departmental licence to Covidence.
+North-West University: South Africa (NWU) is excited to offer current researchers, staff, and students access to its unlimited institutional-wide licence to Covidence.

-Covidence is a web-based software platform that streamlines the production of systematic reviews.
-It supports citation screening, full-text review, risk of bias assessment, extraction of study characteristics and outcomes, and the export of data and references.
+Covidence is a web-based software platform that streamlines the production of systematic reviews and review management.
+It supports reference/citation screening, full-text review, risk of bias assessment, extraction of study characteristics and outcomes, and the export of data and references.

-Why join the NWU departmental access to Covidence?
+Why join the NWU's institutional access to Covidence?

 • Unlimited number of reviewers for each review

-How to join the NWU departmental licence account:
+How to access the NWU's institutional licence account:

 Starting a review using the NWU licence: